 Here are the origins of each image, separated by “Fabricated” and “Real” classifications:

 - #1 is an entry entitled “Bond Mansion” from Worth1000’s “Bizarrchitecture 3” contest.

-- #2 is an entry entitled “Afrodite’s Eye” from Worth1000’s “Bizarrchitecture 4” contest.
+- #3 is an entry entitled “Afrodite’s Eye” from Worth1000’s “Bizarrchitecture 4” contest.

 - #4 is an entry entitled “You should see the front!” from Worth1000’s “Bizarrchitecture 4” contest.

-- #7 is an entry entitled “Ice House” from Worth1000’s “Bizarrchitecture 4” contest.
+- #5 is an entry entitled “Kjerag Tower” from Worth1000’s “Bizarrchitecture 4” contest.

-- #9 is an entry entitled “Kjerag Tower” from Worth1000’s “Bizarrchitecture 4” contest.
+- #10 is an entry entitled “Ice House” from Worth1000’s “Bizarrchitecture 4” contest.

 - #6 is an unusual treehouse restaurant located in Naha, Okinawa, Japan.
-The eatery is not actually up a tree, but rather is perched in a concrete stand constructed to resemble a tree; patrons access the restaurant through an elevator in the “trunk.”
+The eatery is not actually up a tree, but rather is perched in a concrete stand constructed to resemble a tree.
+Patrons access the restaurant through an elevator in the “trunk.”

 - #9 is a very old mill (believed to date from the 16th century) that lies straddling two piers of an ancient bridge over the Seine River near Vernon, France.

-- #8 is the Dar al-Hajar in Yemen, a rock palace built as summer residence for the Imam Yahya in the 1930s.
+- #11 is the Dar al-Hajar in Yemen, a rock palace built as summer residence for the Imam Yahya in the 1930s.

-19th centurystructure located in Chesapeake Bay, south of Annapolis, Maryland.
+- #7 is the Thomas Point Shoal Lighthouse, a 19th century structure located in Chesapeake Bay, south of Annapolis, Maryland.

-- #11 is the early 20th century lighthouse of Westerhever, located on the Eiderstedt Peninsula in Germany’s Schleswig-Holstein region.
+- #8 is the early 20th century lighthouse of Westerhever, located on the Eiderstedt Peninsula in Germany’s Schleswig-Holstein region.